yuvalraviv1/breath1/README.md

 # breath1

-create a javascipt single html file. it should read iphone's accelerometer data and display it online. the final goal is to monitor breathing patterns by placing the phone on the stomach or the chest.
+Create a JavaScript single HTML file.
+It reads iPhone's accelerometer data and displays it on the page.
+The final goal is to monitor breathing patterns by placing the phone on the stomach or the chest.

+### Usage

+Open `index.html` on your mobile device.
+On iOS (including Edge for iPhone), tap the page once to grant motion sensor access.
+After tapping, the accelerometer values will appear on screen.